 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-- Essentially, this poem lays the foundations for Shelley to build on and face his own religious scepticism, his own ideas about perception, poetic imagination and the power of the natural world.
+- Essentially, this poem lays the foundations for Shelley to build on and face his own religious skepticism, his own ideas about perception, poetic imagination and the power of the natural world.

 - Our minds take in the perceptible, yet transcend the things perceived through feeling and language.
 We feel small, think great and beyond, acknowledging that we are capable of creating imaginative worlds—the paradox of being independent within and dependent without.